Quaint-Studios/Reia/README.md

 [![Godot Builder](https://github.com/Quaint-Studios/Reia/actions/workflows/godot.yml/badge.svg)](https://github.com/Quaint-Studios/Reia/actions/workflows/godot.yml)

 ## About This Project

+> Visit the website over at [https://www.playreia.com](https://www.playreia.com).

 ### Overview

-Reia is an open-source oRPG where four of an Ethereal's, a deity, offspring have a conflict.
-One of the children is Reia herself.
+Reia is an open-source oRPG where four Ethereals, the deities of this world have a conflict.
+One of them, their sister, is Reia herself.
 This universe is a world where magic is capable, that includes your standard elements and more.
 Every Ethereal can create their own realm, what would be the equivalent of a giant planet that continues to grow in size as they consume ether from their surroundings & other realms.
 Player-owned floating islands, raids of varying sizes (even server-wide raids), Bosses, PvP zones, and custom mini-games!

+### Play the way you want
+We want you to be able to focus on whatever sort of content you choose to.
+Whether that's the story, the combat, playing or the economy and getting rich.
+And it doesn't end there.
+Customize your own Island, explore Infinite Dungeons, and do so much more!
+That's the vision.

 ### Lore
 #### Realms